antonvh/mpy-robot-tools/README.md

 Copy the code from the [install script](Installer/install_mpy_robot_tools.py) to an empty python project in the LEGO MINDSTORMS or LEGO SPIKE program.
 Then run it once.

-UNPLUG The hub before it completes, the hub will restart after the script!!
+UNPLUG The hub before it completes, the hub will restart after the script!

 ## Overview of the libraries ##